frasermince/frasermince-blog/content/posts/2020-09-15-Exploring-NLP-Kaggle-Solutions.md

 A year ago I attempted with my limited knowledge to compete in the Jigsaw Toxicity Kaggle contest.
 The goal of this contest is, given a sentence, classify if this sentence contains toxicity.
 I did not do particularly well in the competition, however I was very curious to how I could have done better.
 While the 2020 jigsaw challenge is slightly different than the one I participated in I want to look at the solution provided by its winner and explore in depth what they did in order to make a state of the art language classifier.

-The winners have outlined their solution in a [post](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion/160862) on kaggle but they reference a lot of the core concepts without explaining what they mean.
+The winners have outlined their solution in a [post](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion/160862) on kaggle.
+They reference a lot of the core concepts without explaining what they mean.
 While this is very reasonable for their purposes I personally had not been exposed to a lot of these ideas and thus have spent time learning how all the different pieces work.
-So this article is a byproduct of my seeking understanding into this solution.
-This post will be a deep dive into that aforementioned discussion by the winner and a reimplementation https://www.kaggle.com/mint101/jmtc-20-lb-9508-mono-lingual-models.
+So this post is a byproduct of my seeking understanding into this solution.

 ## Why Write About This Contest?
 Over the last couple of years I have learned the concepts behind the state of